googleapis/api-linter/docs/rules/0127/http-template-pattern.md

 ## Details

-This rule checks methods for the `google.api.http` annotation.
-If one is present and if it includes a variable, this rule will check that the variable's template matches a pattern for the corresponding resource.

-This rule first finds the field or sub-field in the method's request message that matches the variable name.
-It then identifies the name of the resource by reading that field's `google.api.resource_reference` annotation, and uses this to find the resource message.
-Finally, it reads the list of patterns in the resource message's `google.api.resource` annotation, and it confirms that the variable's template matches one of those patterns.
+This rule ensures that `google.api.http` path template variables that represent a resource name match one of the resource name patterns of the resource that the field being referenced represents.

 ## Examples